Scenic hikes to smash out in a morning

 This 6km return track follows an old lumber road, cutting behind Springfield Lakes.
 This wide trail’s populated by kangaroos and birds among the treeline.
 If you continue past the "official" end sign, you’ll get to the edge of Spring Mountain Forest Park.
 Just be careful of traffic every so often.

-Where to eat: Meander into Springfield afterwards for a health kick from Lotus Café or find Journeys Kitchen and Bar for a modern Australian lunch.
+Where to eat: Meander into Springfield afterwards for a health kick from Lotus Café or La Mocha or find Journeys Kitchen and Bar for a modern Australian lunch.

-This series of three tracks takes between one hour and two hours, with two designed for horseback adventuring.
+This series of three tracks takes between one and two hours, with two designed for horseback adventuring.
 Wander through one of Australia’s most important eucalypt forests and marvel at the understorey of native grasses and wildflowers.
 You’ll find the koalas themselves sleeping in the trees and keep an eye out for swamp wallabies.
-Horse riders must give way to bushwalkers at all times.
+Horse riders must give way to bush walkers at all times.

-Where to eat: Duck into the Jolly Swagman Café in Rochedale for a pie and pastry, carb-heavy feed on the way through.
+Where to eat: Duck into the Jolly Swagman Café in Rochedale for a pie and pastry, carb-heavy feed on the way through, or stop at The Dale Espresso Bar & Cafe for delectable breakfast, lunch and coffee.

 If you find yourself at Karawatha and can’t find somewhere to walk away the morning, we’re not sure we can help.
 The forest has a series of intersecting tracks that take, individually, up to an hour.
 The Curtisii Trail leads to the highest point in Karawatha but be cautious around the unfenced cliff edges.
 The Banksia Track speaks for itself and connects with the Dianella, Wallum and Dentata tracks for a longer walk through this stretch of bushland, home to rare plant and animal species.